Node-RED Library to Wire Telemetry Data

 Using Node-RED Library to Wire Telemetry Data from IoT Devices to the Cloud

 This article outlines how you can learn to build IoT telemetry simulators for Azure and Amazon cloud platforms using the Node-RED tool.
-This flow simulator can be used for sending telemetry data to Azure IoT hub and Amazon IoT at the same time.
+This flow simulator can be used for sending telemetry data to the Azure IoT hub and Amazon IoT at the same time.

 How to use the Node-RED library for building telemetry data flows